selfmd/docs/docs/intro/how-it-works.md

     S->>V: Forwarded in real-time
 ```

-Key properties:
+Properties:
 - **Zero storage** -- the TTYA server keeps nothing.
 Messages are forwarded in memory and discarded.
 - **Approval required** -- visitors sit in a queue until the agent owner approves them
 - **Visitor privacy** -- IPs are hashed, no cookies beyond a session token, no analytics

 The TTYA server sees message content in transit (it's not E2E encrypted from the browser).
 This is acceptable when you self-host the relay.
 Future versions will add noise-over-websocket for true E2E.

-## Package Structure
+## Package structure

-The implementation is split into focused packages:
+The implementation is split across these packages:

 | Package | Role |
 |---------|------|